 Olympic College offers tuition rates for resident, U.S. citizen non-residents and international students.
 Tuition and fees may be paid using Visa, MasterCard, debit card (with Visa logo), check, money order or cash.

-Please visit Olympic College Tuition and Fees webpage for current tuition and fee rates.
+Please visit Olympic College Tuition & Fees webpage for current tuition and fee rates.

 Olympic College tuition and fee rates are subject to change by the Board of Trustees and/or the Washington State Legislature.